-If you have been in an accident and discover that the other driver was involved in some distracted driving conduct, it can help prove an auto accident was not your fault.
+Discovering that the other driver was involved in some distracted driving conduct can help prove that an auto accident was not your fault if you have been in an accident.
 Initially, law enforcement is responsible for investigating an injury crash to determine if the at-fault driver was distracted.
 This includes searching the car for evidence of distraction or pulling cell phone records.

 Whenever possible, the victim (or passenger) should take photos of the car accident scene.
 These pictures may show evidence of what was distracting the other driver and other valuable information about the injury accident.

 Consider contacting a personal injury attorney immediately after your accident.
-A knowledgeable personal injury attorney can request that video be preserved from traffic control cameras, police dash-cam, and police body cameras.
+A knowledgeable personal injury attorney can request the preservation of video from traffic control cameras, police dash-cam, and police body cameras.
 Typically, the request must be made within 2-4 days of the accident, or the video will be taped over.
 On-scene videos can show evidence of distracted driving that can greatly assist in proving your injury claim.

 A personal injury attorney can subpoena the records if they don’t investigate a driver’s cell phone records at the time of a crash.
 A personal injury attorney can also hire an investigator to conduct a more thorough examination of the crash.
 For example, the investigator can locate the other party’s vehicle and photograph the interior.
 Key types of evidence, such as spilled food or used reading material on the front seat, can shed light on what was going on before the crash.
 These experienced investigators know what to look for and may find items overlooked by victims or law enforcement.